sodadata/docs/soda-cl/failed-rows-checks.md

 <br />

-If you prefer, you can use a SQL query to define what qualifies as a failed row for Soda Core to send to Soda Cloud, as in the following simple example.
+If you prefer, you can use a SQL query to define what qualifies as a failed row for Soda Library to send to Soda Cloud, as in the following simple example.
 Use this cofiguration to include complete SQL queries in the Soda scan of your data.

 ```yaml
 checks for dim_customer: